lucassouzamatos/githubstars/README.md

 }
 ```

 The env's field "database" specifies the database name, and it must be created in your PostgreSQL.
-Also the database with suffix "_tests" must be created too, if you wish to run the unit tests
+Also the database with suffix "_tests" must be created too, e.g., "githubstars_tests".
+And then, if you wish to run the unit tests

 On the root folder, runs:
 ```